aleksandrresetnikov/fastLPI-decompile-tool/README.md

 ## Additionally.
 I started developing a java source code analyzer to determine which packages, classes, methods are in the library.

+## New:
+JarDataLoader - loading data about jar file from xml file.